oppia/oppia-web-developer-docs/Running-Tests.md

 ```
 and clicking through will show exactly which parts of the code are still in need of tests.

-## Integration tests ##
+## End-to-end tests ##

-Oppia has an integration testing framework (Protractor) that incorporates both the client and server.
+Oppia has an end-to-end testing framework (Protractor) that incorporates both the client and server.
 It is run using the following command:
 ```
-    bash scripts/run_integration_tests.sh
+    bash scripts/run_e2e_tests.sh
 ```
 This will load a test version of the server (on ports 4444 and 4445), open a Google Chrome browser and automatically run through a series of simulated user actions.
 If any of the tests fail the simulation will attempt to move on to the next test, and then report the problem at the end.
 However a single failure may leave the browser in a state (e.g. with an open alert message) that causes a cascade of failures in the other tests, so generally the first failure reported is the significant one.

 ### Sharding tests ###

-The integration tests are also sharded across 3 Chrome browser instances.
+The end-to-end tests are also sharded across 3 Chrome browser instances.
 It is recommended to close background processes to maximize the test performance.
 You can disable sharding as follows:

 ```
-    bash scripts/run_integration_tests.sh --sharding=false
+    bash scripts/run_e2e_tests.sh --sharding=false
 ```
 You can configure the number of browser instances to use for sharding as follows:
 ```
-    bash scripts/run_integration_tests.sh --sharding-instances=#
+    bash scripts/run_e2e_tests.sh --sharding-instances=#
 ```
 ### Running a single test ###